Sigmmma/c20/src/content/h1/tags/glow/readme.md

 thanks:
   Kavawuvi: Invader tag definitions
   MosesOfEgypt: Tag structure research
+  Conscars: Testing behaviour of tag fields and glow path creation.
 ---
 **Glow** tags are an [object widget](~object#tag-field-widgets) used to create a particle-based glowing effect, where camera-facing sprite particles travel along and/or emit from a path defined by markers in the [gbxmodel](~gbxmodel#markers).
 This tag is capable of much more complex effects than used in the energy sword, though has some known issues too.